Charter of the Compensation Committee of the Board of Directors Aviat Networks, Inc.

 The Compensation Committee (the “Committee”) of Aviat Networks, Inc. (the “Company”) is appointed annually by the Company’s Board of Directors (the “Board”) to review and approve the Company’s compensation philosophy with special emphasis on assisting the Board with executive compensation and producing an annual report on executive compensation for inclusion in the proxy statement or Annual Report on Form 10-K, as applicable.

 The guiding principles of the Committee are to (a) provide a compensation program aligned with the Company’s strategic objectives, especially the creation of shareholder value; (b) enable the Company to be competitive with companies of similar size and business risk and therefore attract, retain, and motivate a team of high quality employees; and (c) provide a balanced incentive plan that encourages executive management to attain both long and short term corporate objectives.

-The duties and responsibilities of the Committee shall include, without limitation, the following:
+Subject to the Company's Certificate of Incorporation, the duties and responsibilities of the Committee shall include, without limitation, the following:

 - Oversee the administration of all executive compensation and benefit plans and approve the performance targets and the awards that are granted under the plans.

 - Review and approve employment agreements for executives, taking into account the practices of similar organizations.

 - Ensure that a plan to evaluate executives’ performance is in place and specifically review and approve annually the corporate goals and objectives of the CEO and approve the CEO’s variable compensation awards based on this evaluation.